Subscribe to Our Newsletter

-Assembly Bill 40 requires the Department of Justice to establish a method of system integration whereby approved health care practitioners and pharmacists may use a qualified health information technology system to access information in the CURES database.
+Assembly Bill (AB) 40 requires the Department of Justice to establish a method of system integration whereby approved health care practitioners and pharmacists may use a qualified health information technology system to access information in the CURES database.
 As a prerequisite to system integration, each entity that operates a heath information technology system must enter into a memorandum of understanding with the California Department of Justice.

 An approved health care practitioner or pharmacist may submit queries to the CURES database through a health information technology system if the entity that operates the health information technology system can certify meeting the requirements specified in HSC section 11165.1(a)(1)(E).
-For purposes of Assembly Bill 40, “entity” means an organization that operates, or provides or makes available, a health information technology system to a health care practitioner or pharmacist.
+For purposes of AB 40, “entity” means an organization that operates, or provides or makes available, a health information technology system to a health care practitioner or pharmacist.

-View a complete copy of HSC section 11165.1 as revised to incorporate AB40.
+View a complete copy of HSC section 11165.1 as revised to incorporate AB 40.

 In order to participate, you must submit an application package, which includes: